adlet542/NIMBY-Rails-Track-Supplement/README.md

 Files included:
 - World and regions (Americas, Eurasia, Africa-Oceania) pmtiles files that add selected OSM objects and certain attributes, mostly tracks and related.
     These are intended to supplement and not replace the objects included under the standard OMT schema.
 - Schema file rail-supplement.yml.
-When using, change local source as relevant.
+This was used with OSM downloads to create the maptile files.
+If/when using, change local source as relevant.

 # Licenses